28th April 1923

 ‘The final piece…’ His voice was barely above a whisper.

 ‘Yes,’ she said again.

 He drew a long, shaky breath.
-‘An old Norman family, I suppose that’s not much of a surprise.’
+‘They are an old Norman family, so I suppose it’s not much of a surprise.’
 He looked down at the tiny piece of ancient fabric.
 ‘Even on its own, it’s still…’

-‘The colour is still so rich here and here.’
-She pointed with a neatly manicured fingernail, taking care not to touch the ancient fabric.
+‘Easily seven hundred years old.
+Possibly as much as eight hundred.
+And yet the colour is still so rich here and here.’
+She pointed with a neatly manicured fingernail, taking care not to touch the ancient emerald-coloured fabric.
 ‘There’s even a tiny hole there, look, where someone put in a stitch.
-Perhaps in the wrong place, and it was removed?
+Perhaps in the wrong place, and it had to be removed?
 Perhaps an apprentice, still learning the broderer’s craft?
 We’ll never know for sure.’

-He turned the fabric to catch the light, then saw the tiny hole and nodded.
-He fixed his eyes on her, intense, yet veiled.
+He turned the fabric to catch the light, saw the tiny hole and nodded.
+He fixed his eyes on her, intense yet veiled.
 She felt as though he saw all her thoughts but kept his own well-hidden.
-Softly he said, ‘Thank you.’
+Softly he said, ‘I know it’s not for me, but all the same, thank you.’

 She bit her lip.
 She could not cry.
 How her emotions dipped and soared these days, untrustworthy, flighty.
 She couldn’t seem to keep them in check.
 If he touched her now, if he spoke even one syllable of kindness…

 He stepped back, turning to grab the paper from the table, and placed the fabric in it once more, then having wrapped it and slipped it back inside the envelope, he put it in a drawer in the dresser.

 ‘I’ll make sure it’s delivered to the museum.
 The rest of the mantle is still with the restorer, but they expect to have it finished by Easter.’